raphaelouthier/raphaelouthier.github.io/content/projects/kasan/kasan_0_intro.md

     alt="dev board"
     >}}

-I had been looking for a devbvoard to get back to microcontroller programming for a while and my only need was a proper `SWD` interface to attach a debugger.
+I had been looking for a devboard to get back to microcontroller programming for a while and my only need was a proper `SWD` interface to attach a debugger.

 Seems like a pretty unrestrictive criterion, right ?
 False.

 Mainstream development boards provide a dedicated bootloader chip connected to the main chip's `SWD`/`JTAG` interface to handle the flashing for you.
-Though it may seem like a good idea, as it avoids you the pain of buying your own debug tools, it prevents you from being able to connect your own debugger.
+Though it may seem like a good idea, as it avoids the pain of buying your own debug tools, it prevents you from being able to connect your own debugger.

 [Unless you are willing to trash those bootloader chips](https://mcuoneclipse.com/2017/04/29/modifying-the-teensy-3-5-and-3-6-for-arm-swd-debugging/)